Redacted-Team/4350_002_Fall23_MicroService/README.md

 ### Overview:
 This is a microservice that returns game info in JSON format to the [[Redacted] Project](https://github.com/Redacted-Team/4350_002_Fall23_BucStop).

+### This repo is now deprecated!
+You do not need to clone this, but it is still available for your reference.

 ### Project Structure:
 * The application handles HTTP calls in the microController.cs file in the /GameMicroServer/Controllers directory.
 * It only handles an HTTP Get call to the path /Micro.
 So if the application was running locally, you would call [http://localhost/Micro](http://localhost/Micro).